 According to Stack Overflow, Rust is one of the languages coders love the most.
-Many individuals enjoy using Rust programming language for a wide variety of purposes and find it extremely useful in numerous situations.
+Many individuals enjoy using the Rust programming language for a wide variety of purposes and find it extremely useful in numerous situations.
 In short, the popularity of Rust has been on the rise for the past couple of years.

 What makes Rust so popular?
 The short answer is that it managed to overcome issues many other programming languages face.
 The overall number of drawbacks that would prolong the time we spend coding is much lower than that of other languages such as C. Many think that Rust creators had mistakes from C in mind when they developed the language.

 Speaking of creators, did you know that Rust was the brainchild of the same people who made Mozilla?
 With this in mind, let’s see why Rust is prevalent nowadays.

 Rust was built to make a better programming language than the C language family.
 One of the most significant issues that C faced was memory management.
 That’s why Rust creators paid particular attention to memory safety — there are no dangling pointers or null pointers in Rust.
 Rust users can enjoy excellent memory safety that doesn’t rely on garbage collection.

 Everything seems more comfortable with Rust, meaning newcomers can write low-level code by using this programming language.
 Semantics is much better defined compared to C languages and undefined behavior is not as common.